Theoretical Convergence Guarantees for Variational Autoencoders: EXPERIMENTS

 \textbf{Dataset and Model. } We conduct our experiments on the CelebA dataset \citep{liu2018large} and use a Convolutional Neural Network (CNN) architecture with Rectified Linear Unit (ReLU) and generalized soft-clipping activation functions for both the encoder and decoder networks.
 The latent space dimension is set to 100.
 We estimate the log-likelihood using the VAE, $\beta$-VAE, and IWAE models, all of which are trained for 100 epochs.
 Training is performed with Adam optimizer and learning rate decay defined as $\gamma_{n} = C_{\gamma}/\sqrt{n}$, where $C_{\gamma}=0.001$.
 The momentum parameters are set to $\beta_1 = 0.9$ and $\beta_2 = 0.999$, and the regularization parameter $\delta$ is fixed at $10^{-8}$.
 Note that while all figures are plotted with respect to epochs, $n$ here denotes the number of gradient updates.
 Additional details are provided in Appendix~\ref{supp:sec:exp}.

 For the first experiment, we illustrate our convergence results of the standard VAE with our choice of activation functions.
 Figure \ref{all_CelebA} shows the squared norm of the gradients $\| \nabla \mathcal{L}(\theta_n, \phi_n) \|^{2}$ and the Negative ELBO on the test dataset for both ReLU and the generalized soft-clipping activation function with various values of $s$.
 We observe a similar convergence rate for all values of $s$.
 However, selecting an appropriate value of $s$ is crucial to achieve optimal convergence.
-Theoretically, smaller values of $s$ should result in slower convergence rates, but in practice, choosing a very large $s$ can introduce numerical instabilities due to the exponential term in the generalized soft-clipping function.
-Then, $s=5$ appears to be a reasonable choice, balancing convergence rate and numerical stability.
+Theoretically, smaller values of $s$ should yield faster convergence.
+In practice, however, when $s$ becomes too small, the generalized soft-clipping function behaves nearly like a constant, effectively halting learning.
+Thus, $s=5$ appears to be a reasonable choice, balancing convergence rate and effective gradient flow.

 Moreover, our choice of activation functions leads to improved convergence rates compared to the standard VAE with ReLU.
 While our theoretical analysis does not directly apply to ReLU, experimental results indicate that similar convergence performance can be achieved.